mikesidebottom/ML/pages/workshop-sessions.md

 permalink: /pages/workshop-sessions/
 ---

-# Workshop Sessions <span class="chip">PyTorch</span> <span class="chip">Deep Learning</span>
+# WORKSHOP SESSIONS 🧠

 <div class="info-box">
   These notebooks are designed to be browsed directly on this site.
-Each notebook includes a Colab button if you wish to run them interactively.
+Each notebook already includes a Colab button if you wish to run them interactively.
 </div>

 <div class="notebook-browser">

   <div class="notebook-card">
     <div class="notebook-header">
-      <h3>Session 1: Introduction to PyTorch</h3>
+      <h3>SESSION 1: INTRODUCTION TO PYTORCH</h3>
     </div>
     <div class="notebook-content">
       <p>This notebook covers the fundamentals of PyTorch, including:</p>